actovoice/actovoice-sample-app/README.md

 1) First you need to register your business on [ActoVoice](http://live.actovoice.com/#/register)

 2) Once registration is done and you are logged in, navigate to admin section (gear icon) and click on red "+Add object" at right    most and fill the necessary details.
-For example you added an object say "Lufthansa Airlines"
+For example you added an object say "Lufthansa Airlines".
+Hence once start giving feedback or ask for assitance will be then attached to this object.

   ![ActoVoice Admin Screen](https://github.com/actovoice/actovoice-sample-app/blob/master/app/src/main/res/drawable/screen1.png)